I’m glad that I received the wrong information abut the Lower Calf Creek Falls Trail before we did it.

 A sandy beach framed it and the creek began off to the side with lovely green trees covering it giving it almost a tropical feel.

 We had to get back as our friends were coming to meet us at our boondocking spot for the evening.
+But I’d recommend allowing for time here to enjoy the base of the waterfall.
+Hikers should aim to make this an all day experience!

 The water was equally freezing, but at Emma’s Gorge the outside temperatures baking enough to encourage us to get some relief.